imd-tec/qualcomm-ci/README.md

   - **Workflow permissions** - Read repository contents and packages permissions

 **How it works:**
 1. A push affecting (or creating) a manifest file triggers *trigger-build.yml* on the manifest repository.
-Alternatively, cron-jobs can trigger scheduled development builds (**WIP**) and manual dispatch (under the *Actions* tab) can trigger specified builds (check DEBUG_LIST, provided BUILD_DEUG is set to "1" in *trigger-build.yml*).
+Alternatively, cron-jobs can trigger scheduled development builds (**WIP**) and manual dispatch (under the *Actions* tab) can trigger specified builds (check DEBUG_LIST, provided BUILD_DEBUG is set to "1" in *trigger-build.yml*).
 2. The triggered workflow fetches the corresponding build details for the given changed manifest/s.
 These details are extracted from the aforementioned configuration yaml.
 3. Each set of details are then iterated over and passed to the reusable build workflow located in the *qualcomm-ci* via the *workflow_call* keyword.
 4. Upon receiving a set of details, the reusable workflow executes the build steps, broadly following the Getting Started build process.
 This continues until all triggered builds either complete, fail or are manually cancelled.